wp-plugins/better-wp-security/readme.txt

 = Get Support and Pro Features =

 Get added peace of mind with professional support from our expert team and pro features to take your site's security to the next level with <a href="http://ithemes.com/security">iThemes Security Pro</a>.

+Pro Features:

+* User action logging - track when user's edit content, login or logout
+* 2-factor authentication - Use Google Authenticator or Authy to send a custom code to your phone when you log in
+* Import/export settings - saves time setting up multiple WordPress sites
+* GeoIP banning - coming soon
+* Malware scanning - coming soon

+= iThemes Sync Integration =

+Manage more than one site?
+Manage away mode, release lockouts and make sure your WordPress site is up to date with <a href="http://ithemes.com/sync/">iThemes Sync</a>.

 = Obscure =